DarthLeo1000YT/termux-adb-port/README.md

 ./termux-adb-port/termux-adb-port
 ```

-This read me is currently under construction and suject to change.
+This read me is currently under construction and subject to change.